Malem Hodar

-Malem Hodar is a town (commune rurale) in Senegal.
+Malem Hodar is a town and urban commune in Senegal.
 It is the principal municipality and administrative centre of the Malem Hodar Department of the Kaffrine Region.

-A decree of 1972 led to the creation of rural communities (communautés rurales) in 1976, since when Malem Hodar was elevated in 2008 to a commune.
+A decree of 1972 led to the creation of rural communities (communautés rurales) in 1976, since when Malem Hodar was elevated in 2008 to an urban commune.

 History

-In 2008 Malem Hodar was created a commune at the same time as the creation of the département of Malem Hodar, for which it is the administrative centre.
+In 2008 Malem Hodar was created an urban commune at the same time as the creation of the département of Malem Hodar, for which it is the administrative centre.

 Geography

 The commune of Malem Hodar is located in the south-east of the arondissement of the same name, covering an area of 625.5 km2 and encompassing 64 villages.
 The population in 2002 amounted to 29,570 inhabitants with a growth rate of 2.25%.
-The rural community density is 47 inhabitants per km².
+The rural community density is 47 inhabitants per km2.